NoahCardoza/CaptchaHarvester/README.md

 ### How do we do this the EASY way?

 Luckily, the easy way is pretty easy.
-Just use the `-b/--browser` flag.
-Currently you can pass it either `chrome` or `brave` for which the `harvester` is preconfigured to find and launch on macOS and Windows (Linux support coming soon).
-Additionally, you can pass the path to a **Chromium** browser binary/`.exe` or a browser that can be found in your $PATH envrionment variable.
+You literally have to do nothing!
+However, this only works on Mac/Windows (Linux support coming soon).
+Additionally, you can pass the path to a **Chromium** browser binary/`.exe` or a browser that can be found in your $PATH envrionment variable through the `-b/--browser`.

 When using the `-b`, a browser instance will be lanuched that's totally disconnected from your main Profile (unless you pass `-r`, which *MIGHT* be buggy on Windows).